Mixin Schemas

 The schemas of array of objects type also allow for adding objects with the defined fields:

-Uploading json file
+Uploading a JSON file

-Updating schema by json file might be useful when you have an already defined data model.
+Updating schema by JSON file might be useful when you have an already defined data model.

-If you want to learn how to create json schema file, see Prepare a JSON schema definition.
+If you want to learn how to create JSON schema file, see Prepare a JSON schema definition.

-1. Go to Settings -> Mixin Schemas and choose Add new schema.
+Go to Settings -> Mixin Schemas and choose Add new schema.

-2. Choose an entity or multiple entities that you want to customize from the dropdown menu and enter the name for the schema.
+Choose an entity or multiple entities that you want to customize from the dropdown menu and enter the name for the schema.

-3. Choose the schema file from your device or drag and drop it to the selected area and choose Confirm.
+Choose the schema file from your device or drag and drop it to the selected area and choose Confirm.

 Result: The new schema is in use.
 It means that if, for example, you've updated a schema for a product entity, next time you create a product, the new fields are available in a separate tab called the same as your schema.